It's a personality thing

 As I sat listening to this my attention wandered, as I’m sure everyone’s did, to what tribe I belonged to.
 I often feel the burn-out of the simplicity seeker and I love a beach holiday with no commitment other than a stack of books and my sundowner beer.
 But I don’t have lots of money and I’m not overwhelmed by choice – choosing is brilliant!
 In fact, I find planning a holiday is almost as much fun as executing it.

-I’m a bit of an Instagram addict and my pulse definitely quickens when I see an Insta-worthy scene slide into view.
+I’m a bit of an Instagram addict and a beautiful picture can often prompt me to add another destination to my growing to-visit list.
 But other than that I’m a tech Luddite.
 I stubbornly refuse to get a Kindle because they don’t smell nice and instead devote half my luggage allowance to giant paperbacks.
 I also haven’t posted a picture or opinion on Facebook for several years and I wish I had the guts to come off it.
 When I take a selfie I feel distinctly sheepish.
-So not a social capital seeker then...
+So perhaps I'm not a social capital seeker then...

 I definitely plan to do some volunteering on my next big trip and the thought of visiting SeaWorld brings me out in hives, but I don’t think that quite makes me a member of the ethical traveller tribe.
 Mostly because I also quite fancy getting a bit mad with it in Ibiza - guzzling happy hour mojitos and dancing to Scooter in some sticky-floored Eurotrash bar before heading to one of those super clubs where a thimble of water costs ten Euros.

 So what am I?
 I hadn’t expected to have an existential crisis at the ABTA Travel Convention.